Gastrolith: Etymology

-Gastrolith comes from the Greek γαστήρ (gastēr), meaning "stomach", and λίθος (lithos), meaning "stone".
+Gastrolith comes from the Ancient Greek γαστήρ (gastēr), meaning "stomach", and λίθος (lithos), meaning "stone".

 Occurrence

 Among living vertebrates, gastroliths are common among crocodiles, alligators, herbivorous birds, seals and sea lions.
 Domestic fowl require access to grit.
 Stones swallowed by ostriches can exceed a length of 10 cm.
 Apparent microgastroliths have also been found in frog tadpoles.
 Ingestion of silt and gravel by tadpoles of various anuran (frog) species has been observed to improve buoyancy control.

 Some extinct animals such as sauropod dinosaurs appear to have used stones to grind tough plant matter.
 A rare example of this is the Early Cretaceous theropod Caudipteryx zoui from northeastern China, which was discovered with a series of small stones, interpreted as gastroliths, in the area of its skeleton that would have corresponded with its abdominal region.
 Aquatic animals, such as plesiosaurs, may have used them as ballast, to help balance themselves or to decrease their buoyancy, as crocodiles do.
+Research indicates that the presence of gastroliths in elasmosaurid plesiosaurs differs from that of the short-necked plesiosaurs.
 While some fossil gastroliths are rounded and polished, many stones in living birds are not polished at all.
 Gastroliths associated with dinosaur fossils can weigh several kilograms.

 Certain crayfish store gastroliths in their stomachs.
-Especially crayfish living in freshwater store these gastroliths as the presence of calcium is limited in freshwater.
+Crayfish living in freshwater store these gastroliths as the presence of calcium is limited in freshwater.
 These gastroliths serve as a calcium source for molting.

 Paleontology

 History of discovery

 In 1906, George Reber Weiland reported the presence of worn and polished quartz pebbles associated with the remains of plesiosaurs and sauropod dinosaurs and interpreted these stones as gastroliths.
 In 1907, Barnum Brown found gravel in close association with the fossil remains of the duck-billed hadrosaur Claosaurus and interpreted it as gastroliths.
-Brown was among the first paleontologist to recognize that dinosaurs used gastroliths in their digestive systems to aid in the grinding of food.
+Brown was among the first paleontologists to recognize that dinosaurs used gastroliths in their digestive systems to aid in the grinding of food.
 Other paleontologists over the years were unconvinced.
 In 1932, Friedrich von Huene found stones in Late Triassic sediments, in association with the fossil remains of the prosauropod Sellosaurus and interpreted them as gastroliths.
 In 1934, the Howe Quarry, a fossil location in northwestern Wyoming also yielded dinosaur bones with their associated gastroliths.
-In 1942, William Lee Stokes recognized the presence of gastroliths in the remains of sauropod dinosaurs recovered from Late Jurassic strata.
+As a graduate student, William Lee Stokes was unconvinced of the presence of gastroliths recovered from Late Jurassic and Cretaceous strata.
+However, during his career he walked those same rocks many more times, and changed his mind, writing a paper about the ubiquity of dinosaurian gastroliths in 1987.